-- 5.1 Although there is an increasing number of older people in the population, the demand for residential care has fallen as people have chosen and been supported to remain as independent as possible at home. - 5.2 Longer term trends show a decline in the total number of placements in care homes, with a drop in local use since 2010/11, in Rhondda Cynon Taf, reflecting people's choice to remain independent and living at home for as long as possible.
-This is consistent with the Council's aim of providing care and support to people in their own homes wherever possible, for example by developing and making greater use of tele care, and extra care housing.
-Giving people more choice and control drives a need to change service provision to better suit individual needs and evidence shows that this promotes independence and enhances quality of life, which leads to better outcomes. - 5.3 The evidence shows that there are more residential care placements in the County Borough than are needed. - 5.4 As of 28th May 2019, there were 140 overall vacancies within residential and nursing care homes (including 105 in residential care) in Rhondda Cynon Taf compared to 125 vacancies (including 73 in residential care) in November 2018.
-A breakdown of the vacancies across the Council's in-house residential care homes is shown in the table below:
+- 4.16 Longer term trends show a decline in the total number of placements in care homes, with a drop in local use since 2010/11, in Rhondda Cynon Taf, reflecting people's choice to remain independent and living at home for as long as possible.
+This is consistent with the Council's aim of providing care and support to people in their own homes wherever possible, for example by developing and making greater use of telecare, and extra care housing.
+Giving people more choice and control drives a need to change service provision to better suit individual needs and evidence shows that this promotes independence and enhances quality of life, which leads to better outcomes. - 4.17 However, residential care homes offer an important choice to our citizens who are not able to stay living in their own homes due to their complex needs and will continue to play an important part in Rhondda Cynon Taf's modernisation of Adult Social Care Services. - 4.18 There are 36 care homes operating in Rhondda Cynon Taf, 11 of which are directly managed by the Council.
+Across all provision there are 1,429 registered care home beds.
+The care home market is complex, but essentially consists of four different types of bed or placement; residential beds, residential dementia beds, nursing beds and nursing dementia beds.
+The breakdown of registered bed types currently in the market is shown below: